andreadelprete/andreadelprete.github.io/content/courses/OLRC/index.md

 - implement, tune, and test control algorithms with the Python language

 Using the links above you can find videos and slides of all the lectures recorded in 2022.
 Since 2023, the suggested environment for coding has switched to docker.
-Installation instructions can be found [here](https://drive.google.com/drive/folders/1yB_6c4WcW8iM2OoO0Vb_JE-3eKr7n6Hz?usp=sharing).
+Installation instructions can be found in the Github repo of the course (link above).

 # Content
 The course includes approximately 32 hours of lectures (program below) and 16 hours of programming exercises.